uc3m-aerospace/DMG/README.md

 ### NLP SOLVERS
 Two different NLP solvers can be used with DMG solver:
  * [IPOPT](https://projects.coin-or.org/Ipopt): Interior Point Solver.
 It is an opensource package for solving large scale nonlinear optimization problems.
 Precompiled binaries for Macosx, Windows (32 and 64 bits), and Linux are included within the DMG solver distribution.
 They are located in *NLPsolvers/IPOPT*
  * [SNOPT](https://web.stanford.edu/group/SOL/snopt.htm): Sequential Quadratic Solver.
 It is a propietary software.
-A license can be pruchased [here](https://ccom.ucsd.edu/~optimizers/downloads/).
+A license can be purchased [here](https://ccom.ucsd.edu/~optimizers/downloads/).
 Copy and Paste the required libraries and mex files in the folder *NLPsolvers/SNOPT*

 ## Installation Guide
 Installation requires simply that you download [DMG](https://github.com/uc3m-aerospace/DMG).
 Then, you have the *DMGSetup.m* file.
-It includes all the necesaary path to your root base directory.
+It includes all the necessary path to your root base directory.
 The file only need to be run once.

 Make sure that the *DMG* directory is your working directory.